ednz-cloud/import_vault_root_ca/README.md

 ```yaml
 import_vault_root_ca_certificate_force_download: false # by default, set to false
 ```
 This variable defines whether the role should always download the provided certificate even if it already exists.
-This can be useful if you want to replace an existing CA, but note the **it breaks idempotence**.
+This can be useful if you want to replace an existing CA, but note that **it breaks idempotence**.

 ```yaml
 import_vault_root_ca_certificate_list: [] # by default, set to an empty dict